 You can not get to Wengen, as to Zermatt, with your own car – you must take a train or you can hike up to it.

 You will have to take a train in Lauterbrunnen just for 6.60 CHF and just in 10 minutes you will get to Wengen.
 The ride from Lauterbrunnen to Wengen is one of the most amazing train rides for such a low price – once you are in a train you will get breathtaking views to Lauterbrunnen, waterfalls and the whole valley.

 Best thing to do in Wengen is hiking or skiing in winter.
 Wengen – Jungfrau skiing resort is one of the best in Switzerland with amazing long slopes and perfect services.
 You can have a look at my review right here: Wengen skiing resort.

 If you come there in summer, you can hike to Männlichen (the harder one) or to Leiterhorn – both places offer stunning views to the mountains and valleys.

-Grindelwald is the third place in Jungfrau region I would highly recommend to visit.
+Grindelwald is the third place in the Jungfrau region I would highly recommend visiting.